nytimes/Store/README.md

 ### Artifacts
-Since our stores depend heavily on Guava for Caching we have included 2 separate artifacts:
+Since this is android, we have split Store into 4 artifacts:
 + **Cache**  Cache extracted from Guava (~200 methods)
 + **Store**.
 This contains only Store classes and has a dependecy on RxJava + the above cache.
-+ **MiddleWare** Sample gson parsers, (feel free to create more and open PRs)
++ **Middleware** Sample gson parsers, (feel free to create more and open PRs)
 + **File System** Persistence Library built using OKIO Source/Sink + Middleware for streaming from Network to FileSystem

-+ **Store-All**.
-This contains Store and Guava shaded dependency (V19 currently).
-We have proguarded out all parts of Guava that we are not using which takes the method count down to less than 1000 Guava methods.
-You will still need to add RxJava as a dependency to your app.

-### Store-Middleware
+### Sample Project

-Contains common implementation of Parser and Persister, ideally you would use the GsonSourceParser with the SourcePersister:

-GsonReaderParser
-GsonSourceParser
-GsonStringParser
-SourceFileReader
-SourceFileWriter
-SourcePersister
-Middleware has a transitive dependency on GSON & OKIO

-We’ve also a sample project showing how to use stores with:
+See app for example usage of Store.
 + Simple Example: Retrofit + Store
 + Complex Example: BufferedSource from Retrofit (Can be OKHTTP too) + our FileSystem + our GsonSourceParser